MoshiMoshi0/TTController/docs/_pages/triggers/scheduletrigger.md

 ### UpdateInterval
 <div class="variable-block" markdown="block">

-Determines how often to check the current time.
+Determines how often to check the current time

 By default set automatically to:
 * `"00:00:01"` - when [Scope](#scope) is set to `"Minute"`